shivChitinous/seq-al/README.md

 # seq-al
 ## Aligning DNA and Protein sequences using Dynamic Programming

-The following algorithms are implemented in the notebooks
+The following algorithms are implemented
- 1. The Needleman-Wunsch Algorithm for global sequence alignment with linear gap penalties.
+ 1. Needleman-Wunsch Algorithm for global sequence alignment with linear gap penalties.
  2. Modified Gotoh's Algorithm for global sequence alignment with affine gap penalties.

 *References*: